|

 ARTICLE III - MEMBERSHIP

 The officers of the Association shall be a President, a President Elect, an Executive Director and three Directors.
 These officers shall be elected at the annual meeting for terms and duties specified in the Bylaws.
-The Executive Board shall be composed of the officers of the Association, the immediate past president, chairmen of the commissions, with the TMEA executive director and TMEA college division chair serving in ex-officio capacities.
+The Executive Board shall be composed of the officers of the Association, namely, the President, the President Elect, the Executive Director, the three Directors and in addition the immediate past president of the Association, the Chairs of the Commissions,Chair of the Ethics Committee, and the TMEA Executive Director and College Division Chair serving in Ex-officio capacities.
 There shall be standing committees as specified in the Bylaws and special ad hoc committees as may be appointed by the President and the Executive Board.
 Study and operating commissions shall be established to carry out the work of the Association during interim between the annual meetings.
 These commissions shall work on questions of membership, standards, cooperation, research, and other special topics which may arise.

 ARTICLE V - MEETINGS AND QUORUM